 Step 5: Make Sure Your Data is Compliant

 When you store your data in a single source of truth, data governance and integrity become top priorities.

 “You must make sure you are in compliance with HIPAA and any other security regulations,” Nguyen said.
 “Data security breaches occur most frequently during these processes.
 It is critical to make sure your employees fully understand what data security means, and your processes match up with what it means.”

 Now that you have secure access to raw data organized in a single source of truth, you can begin to use that data to help you make better decisions as an organization.

-“Once your data lives in one single source, you can analyze and compare different pieces of data from different programs,” Stein said.
+“Once your data lives in one single source, you can analyze and compare different pieces of data from different programs,” Nguyen said.
 “For example, by pulling data out of both your billing system and your accounting system, you can run multitudes of new analytics.
 It gives you totally new insights.”

-“You need to determine which data sources are connected to the decisions you are making as an organization with data mapping,” Stein said “Not only major strategic decisions, but also smaller, daily, tactical decisions.
+“You need to determine which data sources are connected to the decisions you are making as an organization with data mapping,” Nguyen said “Not only major strategic decisions, but also smaller, daily, tactical decisions.
 Examining these decisions will allow you to determine whether or not they can be automated to save time and money.”